Beliavsky/ChatGPT-Fortran-experiments/concise.md

 **Make it even more concise.**

 ChatGPT-4 does not know what to do, and it must be told that the parentheses in `positive = (x > 0)` are unnecessary.
+Edit: on 2024-10-22, ChatGPT-4o did remove the parentheses.

 ---